osa-eg/laravel-teams-notification/README.md

 This package is open-sourced software licensed under the [MIT license](LICENSE).
 ```

-This README file now includes instructions and examples for using the enhanced features of the `TeamsNotification` package, including setting message colors, sending success, warning, and error messages, and sending messages with JSON blocks.
+This README now includes a Table of Contents section that links to different parts of the document for easier navigation.